 On June 11, 1914, the stone was brought up to the construction site on a “truck with many horses & much cheering” (Raymond Pitcairn.
 Construction Notecards.
 12 June 1914.
 Glencairn Museum Archives).
 In order for it to remain permanently visible, as Bishop Pendleton had requested, the stone had to be large enough to form the foundation for two buttresses and part of the wall of the southeast corner of the Cathedral’s sanctuary.
-A large wooden frame (Fig. 3) was constructed so that the cornerstone could be suspended from it and then lowered into place during the ceremony.
+A large wooden frame (Figure 3) was constructed so that the cornerstone could be suspended from it and then lowered into place during the ceremony.
 Pitcairn described the frame as looking like “an ancient gateway.”

 The ceremony began at 5:30 in the Benade Hall chapel, across the street from the Cathedral building site.
 John Pitcairn, Raymond’s father, whose financial support had made the project possible, was travelling in Europe at the time and unable to attend.
 A letter written by Raymond to his father a few days later provides us with some details: